Connections

 St Bride the bringer of light and life

-The Constant Other comes from continued research into the Celtic tradition which remains prominent in Island lives today.
+The Constant Other poem and prose comes from continued research into the Celtic tradition which remains prominent in Island lives today.
 Changing ways of living mean that our relationship with the land and sea around us must adapt.
 However, some things remain deep rooted in generational memory and experience.
 This is my understanding of the essence of deep connection to the world around which still persists here and is obvious even to those like me born far from these shores.

 The very name of the Outer Hebrides is said to be derived from the fifth century Celtic Saint Bride.
 There is much written about how the folklore of the Celts made sense of life and faith by embedding nature and the topology of their surroundings into story and belief.
 St Bride is a wonderful example of this.
 The Celts passed down stories of her journey; borne by angles from Ireland across the wild Minch seas of the Outer Hebrides to attend the birth of Jesus.
 This authenticates her as the patron saint of midwives; hovering in the doorway during childbirth to safeguard new life.
 It also explains her adoption as symbol of the coming spring.
 Exactly half way between mid winter’s day and the Spring Equinox, St Bride’s day signifies the coming of new light.